Caligula (film)

-Caligulas release was met with legal issues and controversies over its violent and sexual content; multiple cut versions were released worldwide, while its uncut form remains banned in several countries.
-Despite the generally negative reception, with some critics also citing it among the worst movies ever made, the film is considered to be a cult classic with significant merit for its political content and historical portrayal.
+Initially released to Italian cinemas in 1979, then screened in the United States the following year, Caligula was met with legal issues and controversies over its violent and sexual content.
+Different abridged versions were released worldwide, while its uncut form remains banned in several countries.
+Despite a generally negative reception, the film has gained notoriety as a cult classic with significant merit for its political content and historical portrayal.